PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 3. Form a data-driven research question based on your variables and the description of the phenomena.

-Save the file as .txt or .pdf file to GitHub; we'll discuss it during Datalab tomorrow.
+Save the file as .txt or .pdf file to GitHub; we'll discuss it during Datalab.

 ## 3) What will you be doing for Data Science?